 The above command will fetch the latest Image file of the LTS version i.e Ubuntu 20.04 LTS to install and create a container corresponding to it from Docker Hub.

-To know what are Images has been downloaded and available to use on your Docker system locally, run:
+To know what are Images have been downloaded and available to use on your Docker system locally, run:

 docker images